The Business of IT Blog

 To that end, the CTO is often responsible for the engineer and developer teams who focus on research and development to improve and innovate company offerings.

-A CTO may be responsible for the following:
+A CTO’s responsibilities may include the following:

 • Owning the company’s tech offerings and external products